oh-lang/oh/wishlist.md

     ::go_(): string_
         "slithers"

-    # no need to override `copy_`, since we can create a snake using a name.
+    # no need to override `o_`, since we can copy a snake just by name like the parent.
 }

 snake: snake_(name.
 "Fred")